 What a splendid tradition: the Christmas hamper.
 Oh, how they cascade and overflow with luxurious seasonal treats.
 Traditionally, we think of hampers containing food and wine.
 But alternative hampers are now in abundance, combining delicious champagne and truffles or beautiful lotions and potions to pamper.
-Fortnum & Mason, Harrods and Selfridges all offer wonderful hamper selections – alongside quality supermarkets such as Waitrose and Marks & Spencer.
+Fortnum & Mason, Harrods and Selfridges all offer wonderful hamper selections – alongside quality supermarkets.

-But the choice doesn’t end there thanks to a host of online suppliers specialising in delivering Christmas to homes across the land in bulging baskets and boxes.
-We recommend Virginia Hayward hampers.
+But the choice doesn’t end there thanks to a host of online suppliers specialising in delivering Christmas to homes across the land in bulging baskets and boxes, like Virginia Hayward hampers.
 This family owned Dorset-based company was established in 1984 and is run by Gin and Geoff Hayward.
-In addition to supplying hampers directly to the public, they are also the approved hamper supplier for brands such as John Lewis, Waitrose, Selfridges, Laithwaites, Interflora and Booths.
+In addition to supplying hampers directly to the public, they have also been the approved hamper supplier for brands such as John Lewis, Waitrose, Selfridges, Laithwaites, Interflora and Booths.
 They have been awarded Gold Trusted Merchant Status for their Excellence in Customer Service by Feefo, the global feedback engine.
 Check out their hampers at virginiahayward.com.

 When it comes to an old-fashioned, charming and always-welcome hamper in a wonderful wicker basket, it is hard to look beyond Fortnum & Mason.
-There are such standard classics as The Piccadilly Hamper for £75 that includes treats like Pistachio & Clotted Cream Biscuits, Marc de Champagne Truffles, Burlington Breakfast Marmalade, Strawberry Preserve and the perennial favourite Piccadilly Piccalilli.
-For the wine lover, the Vinter Hamper is packed with 12 bottles of red, white and sparkling wines – again in a classic basket.
+There are standard classics, something special for the wine lover and huge baskets cascading with piles of goodies.
 Many such hampers are available all year through, but as Christmas approaches look for the fine selection of seasonal hamper favourites, bursting with the store’s trademark festive fayre and glorious branding.
-The 2018 hamper selection at fortnumandmason.com is vast.
+The hamper selection at fortnumandmason.com is vast.
 We continue to believe that to receive one of their baskets, branded with the classic black F&M letters, is a treat any time of year – but most especially at Christmas.

 Lakeland offers enticing picnic baskets, bags and trugs of hamper goodies, including sweet and savoury treats inspired by the hedgerow and garden, by Cumbria and Italy.
-Lakeland annually has a good selection of exclusive hampers, like this year’s St. Kew Cornish Tea Cup.
+Lakeland annually has a good selection of exclusive hampers.
 Check out lakeland.co.uk.

 Think organic food hampers, think Daylesford.
 The first Daylesford farm shop was opened just outside Kingham in the Cotswolds in 2002.
 Transforming the family farm to organic land began around 40 years ago.
 Everything the Daylesford owners can make by hand, they do.
 They still grow most of the fresh, seasonal produce that goes into their shops, cafes, kitchens and bakeries.
 Their animals are raised beyond the highest welfare standards.
-Their hampers are extraordinary treats: ranging from the Artisan Creamery & Smokehouse Hamper for £75 to the luxurious Kingham Hamper for £2000.
+Their hampers are extraordinary treats: ranging from the Artisan Creamery & Smokehouse Hamper to the luxurious Kingham Hamper.
 Check out daylesford.com.

 You may wish to personalise your hamper in which case the starting point is a beautiful basket or container to showcase your gifts.
 These are available from a number of retailers such as Amazon and Virginia Hayward in various sizes and materials.
-The filling for hampers, usually called hamper straw or wood wool packaging, is available from Amazon through a Lincolnshire-based company called ei-packaging, who sell the required material for around £10.
+The filling for hampers, usually called hamper straw or wood wool packaging, is available online and from craft stores.

 The Selfridges Selection is vast and hugely desirable.
 From the rich and sticky Christmas pudding to specially selected wines you will find extraordinary festive flavours in each hamper box.
-Selfridges also have gifts for wine lovers covered with The Sommelier’s Collection in a wooden box, including the finest champagne and wine.
-There are alcohol free hampers like the After Dinner Gift Box and even a bumper hamper to cover all your Christmas bases and then some…for around £5,000!
+Selfridges also have gifts for wine fans covered.
+There’s even a bumper hamper to cover all your Christmas bases and then some…for around £5,000.
+Visit selfridges.com for the selection.
 Booths is also a store rich in history, with hampers to please.
 You know Christmas is dawning when Booths releases its beautifully glossy festive book of produce for the season in October.
 Booths is traditionally a northern stronghold but now delivers throughout the UK.
 Visit booths.co.uk for more inspiration.

 Toy With This

 Think Hedgehog, think toy hamper.
-Yes, hedgehogshop.co.uk has the Retro Tin Toy Hamper for £38.
+Yes, hedgehogshop.co.uk has the Retro Tin Toy Hamper.
 This is a bright red box filled with colourful retro tin toys and gifts, including a wind-up musical box, spinning top and rocket-ride carousel, as well as tin soldier chocolates.
 The carousel requires adult supervision if played with by small children.
 Check out the site for more splendid throwback gifts for youngsters.